-If women with premature menopause do not wish to become pregnant, they are given one of the following:
+If a woman with premature menopause does not wish to become pregnant, she is given one of the following:

 These treatments are typically taken until about age 51 (the average age for menopause).
-Then, doctors decide whether to continue the treatments based on the woman's individual circumstances.
+Then, doctors decide whether to continue the treatments based on a woman's individual circumstances.

-Estrogen helps relieve symptoms and helps prevent other effects of menopause (such as vaginal dryness, and mood swings).
-The higher dose of estrogen in hormone therapy helps maintain bone density.
-Because taking estrogen alone increases the risk of cancer of the uterine lining (endometrial cancer), most women also take a progestin or progesterone with the estrogen to help protect against this cancer.
+Estrogen therapy helps relieve symptoms and helps prevent other effects of menopause (such as vaginal dryness, and mood swings).
+It also helps maintain bone density (to prevent osteoporosis).
+Because taking estrogen alone increases the risk of cancer of the uterine lining (endometrial cancer), most women should also take a progestin or progesterone with the estrogen to help protect against this cancer.
 Women who have had a hysterectomy (removal of the uterus) do not need to take a progestin or progesterone.

-If women with premature menopause wish to become pregnant, doctors recommend in vitro (test tube) fertilization Assisted Reproductive Technologies Assisted reproductive technologies involve working with sperm and eggs or embryos in a laboratory (in vitro) with the goal of producing a pregnancy.
-(See also Overview of Infertility.)
-If treatment... read more .
-Another woman’s eggs (donor eggs) are implanted in the uterus after they have been fertilized in the laboratory.
-Estrogen and a progestin or progesterone are also given to enable the uterus to support the pregnancy.
-This technique gives women up to a 50% chance of becoming pregnant.
-Otherwise the chance of becoming pregnant is less than 10%.
-The age of the woman donating the eggs is more important than the age of the woman receiving them.
-Even without in vitro fertilization, some women with primary ovarian insufficiency become pregnant.
+If a woman with premature menopause wishes to become pregnant, doctors may recommend in vitro (test tube) fertilization Assisted Reproductive Technologies (ARTs) Assisted reproductive technologies (ARTs) involve working with sperm and eggs or embryos in a laboratory (in vitro) with the goal of producing a pregnancy.
+If infertility treatment with only... read more using another woman’s eggs (donor eggs).
+These eggs are implanted in the uterus after they have been fertilized in the laboratory.
+This technique gives women with premature menopause about a 50% chance (sometimes even higher) of becoming pregnant.
+Otherwise the chance of becoming pregnant is about 5 to 10%.